-Cruiseline.com Editorial Assistant, upstate New York resident, passionate lover of travel, bright colors, and chocolate.
+Cruiseline.com's Social Media Coordinator (and writer!), upstate New York resident, passionate lover of travel, bright colors, and chocolate.

 April 2019 - Norwegian Joy Inagural Cruise on Norwegian Joy